 Lesbian – Term used to describe female-identified people attracted romantically, erotically, and/or emotionally to other female-identified people.
 The term lesbian is derived from the name of the Greek island of Lesbos and as such is sometimes considered a Eurocentric category that does not necessarily represent the identities of African-Americans and other non-European ethnic groups.
 This being said, individual female-identified people from diverse ethnic groups, including African-Americans, embrace the term ‘lesbian’ as an identity label.

-LGBTQI – A common abbreviation for lesbian, gay, bisexual, transgender, queer and intersexed community.
-The ‘A’ at the end of our office title stands for Ally.
+LGBTQIA+ – A common abbreviation for lesbian, gay, bisexual, pansexual, transgender, genderqueer, queer, intersexed, and asexual community.
+The ‘A’ at the end of our office title also stands for Ally.

 Queer – 1.
 An umbrella term which embraces a matrix of sexual preferences, orientations, and habits of the not-exclusively- heterosexual-and-monogamous majority.
 Queer includes lesbians, gay men, bisexuals, transpeople, intersex persons, the radical sex communities, and many other sexually transgressive (underworld) explorers.
 2. This term is sometimes used as a sexual orientation